Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Introduction

-There are many studies on adaptive signal processing systems including nonlinear components [13--35].
-In some of these studies, nonlinearities where input signal and/or error signal are/is expressed by their signs ($\pm 1$) or three values ($-1, 0, +1$) have been investigated \cite{Widrow1971,Claasen1981,Duttweiler1982, Aref2015,Smaoui2011,Bekrani2014,Deivasigamani1982,Bekrani2012, Jun1995,Takahashi1992,Eweda1990}.
-Bershad\cite{Bershad1990} analyzed the case in which the update by the least-mean-square (LMS) algorithm \cite{Widrow1960} has $\left(1-e^{-ax}\right)$ saturation-type nonlinearity on the basis of the small-step-size assumption.
-Costa {\it et al.}\cite{Costa2001} analyzed the case in which the output of the adaptive filter has an error function (erf) saturation-type nonlinearity on the basis of the small-step-size assumption.
-Costa {\it et al.}\cite{Costa1999,Costa2002} analyzed the active noise control in which the secondary path has an erf saturation-type nonlinearity.
-Snyder and Tanaka\cite{Snyder1995} proposed to deal with the primary path nonlinearity in ANC/AVC by replacing the finite-duration impulse response (FIR) filter with a neural network.
+The components of most practical adaptive systems, such as power amplifiers and transducers such as loudspeakers and microphones, have substantial nonlinearities that cannot be neglected\cite{Haykin2002, Sayed2003}.
+Such nonlinearities are inevitable, and it is extremely important to investigate in detail their effects on the overall performance of adaptive systems.
+Therefore, there have been many studies on adaptive signal processing systems including nonlinear components \cite{Widrow1971, Claasen1981, Duttweiler1982, Aref2015, Smaoui2011, Bekrani2014, Deivasigamani1982, Bekrani2012, Jun1995, Takahashi1992, Eweda1990, Bershad1990, Costa2001, Costa1999, Costa2002, Snyder1995, Costa2017, Costa2008, Tobias2006, Bershad2009, Hamidi2004, Stenger2000 }.
+In some of these studies, nonlinearities where an input signal and an error signal are expressed by their signs ($\pm 1$) or three values ($-1, 0, +1$) have been investigated \cite{Widrow1971,Claasen1981,Duttweiler1982, Aref2015,Smaoui2011,Bekrani2014,Deivasigamani1982,Bekrani2012, Jun1995,Takahashi1992,Eweda1990}.
+Note, however, that such nonlinearities are intended to reduce computational complexity.
+Bershad\cite{Bershad1990} analyzed the case in which the update by the least-mean-square (LMS) algorithm \cite{Widrow1960} has $\left(1-e^{-ax}\right)$ saturation-type nonlinearity, assuming a small step size.
+Costa {\it et al.}\cite{Costa2001} analyzed the case in which the output of the adaptive filter has an error function (erf) saturation-type nonlinearity, assuming a small step size.
+Costa {\it et al.}\cite{Costa1999,Costa2002} analyzed ANC in which the secondary path has an erf saturation-type nonlinearity.
+Snyder and Tanaka\cite{Snyder1995} proposed the replacement of the finite-duration impulse response (FIR) filter with a neural network to deal with the primary path nonlinearity in ANC/AVC.
 Costa\cite{Costa2017} analyzed a hearing aid feedback canceller with an erf saturation-type nonlinearity.
-Costa {\it et al.}\cite{Costa2008} analyzed the model in which the output of the adaptive filter has a dead-zone nonlinearity caused by a class B amplifier or a nonlinear actuator on the basis of the small-step-size assumption.
+Costa {\it et al.}\cite{Costa2008} analyzed a model in which the output of the adaptive filter has a dead-zone nonlinearity caused by a class B amplifier or a nonlinear actuator, assuming a small step size.
 Tobias and Seara\cite{Tobias2006} analyzed the behaviors of the modified LMS algorithm derived from the improved cost function in the case where the output of the adaptive filter has an erf saturation-type nonlinearity.
-Bershad\cite{Bershad2009} analyzed the case where the update by the LMS algorithm has an erf saturation-type nonlinearity and extended the analysis to the case of tracking a Markov channel in the context of system identification.
-As described above, there are many studies on an erf saturation-type nonlinearity of adaptive systems.
-On the other hand, Hamidi {\it et al.}\cite{Hamidi2004} reported their analysis, computer simulation, and experimental results of the ANC model in which the output of the adaptive filter has the clipping saturation-type nonlinearity.
-They proposed to modify the cost function aiming to avoid using a nonlinear region to improve the adaptive algorithm.
+Bershad\cite{Bershad2009} analyzed the case where the update by the LMS algorithm has an erf saturation-type nonlinearity and extended the analysis to the tracking of a Markov channel in the context of system identification.
+As described so far, there have been many studies on adaptive systems with an erf saturation-type nonlinearity.
+On the other hand, Hamidi {\it et al.}\cite{Hamidi2004} reported their analysis, computer simulation, and experimental results of an ANC model in which the output of the adaptive filter has the clipping saturation-type nonlinearity.
+They proposed a modification of the cost function to avoid using a nonlinear region to improve the adaptive algorithm.
 Stenger and Kellermann\cite{Stenger2000} proposed the use of clipping-type preprocessing in adaptive echo cancellation to cancel the effect of nonlinear echo paths.
-Motonaka {\it et al.}\cite{Motonaka2021} analyzed the model in which both the unknown system and adaptive filter have the Volterra-type nonlinearity \cite{Mathews1991}.